 His generosity and commitment transformed the museum.
 He funded the establishment of a Friends group and acquired much new material for the collection.
 He also researched and annotated many documents in the museum’s library.There is more information about his time as curator in our article on the Museum History.

 There is a display dedicated to him in the literary gallery and many other objects and paintings acquired during his time are exhibited around the museum.

-One of John Fowles last published works was a collaboration with the historian John Constable.
+One of John Fowles’ last published works was a collaboration with the historian John Constable.
 Together they researched a manuscript, The Lymiad, that had been donated to the Museum by Laurence Whistler.
-For more information on The Lymiad click here.
+For more information see The Lymiad page.